davidebreso/gem-dev/desktop/readme.txt

 DESKTOP.APP  - small model, for single-tasking GEM.
 DESKTOPL.APP - large model, for single-tasking GEM.
+DESKSM.APP   - small model, for GEM/XM.
+DESKLM.APP   - large model, for GEM/XM.

 Release 3.2.5 Changes (most recent at the top) -- Davide Bresolin
 ===============================================================================

+* Multi-tasking GEM APPs compiles correctly.
+"Show Contents" is available in both the small and large model MULTIAPP desktop but fails to launch reporting a lack of memory.

 * Bugfix: correct disk drive detection in "Format Disk"